npetras/roundups-starling-bank/README.md

-# Starling Bank Technical Challenge -- Round Ups Java App
-Author: Nicolas Petras

-Round-ups application for Starling Bank Technical Challenge.
+# Round Up Application
+Round-up Application that utilises the Starling Bank API.

 ## Requirements
 * Java 14 or higher should be enough for the features used, but I used Java 18 during development.